Nymiera/Aelan/README.md

 # Model Card for Mistral-7B-Instruct-v0.1

-The Mistral-7B-Instruct-v0.1 Large Language Model (LLM) is a instruct fine-tuned version of [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) generative text model with 7 billion parameters.
+The Mistral-7B-Instruct-v0.1 Large Language Model (LLM) is a instruct fine-tuned version of the [Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) generative text model.

 For full details of this model please read our [Release blog post](https://mistral.ai/news/announcing-mistral-7b-v0.1/)